amnezia-vpn/amnezia.org-content/docs/en/instructions/25_stfp_mount_disk/25_stfp_mount_disk.md

 [WinFsp]

-Go to the github link, scroll to the end of the page, select the **.msi** file as indicated in the screenshot
+Go to the Github link, scroll to the end of the page, select the **.msi** file as indicated in the screenshot

 ![](https://raw.githubusercontent.com/amnezia-vpn/amnezia.org-content/master/docs/en/instructions/25_stfp_mount_disk/img/stftpmd_en_6.png)

 [SSHFS-Win]

-Go to the github link, scroll down the page to the Assets section, select the .msi file as shown in the screenshot.
+Go to the Github link, scroll down the page to the Assets section, select the .msi file as shown in the screenshot.

 ![](https://raw.githubusercontent.com/amnezia-vpn/amnezia.org-content/master/docs/en/instructions/25_stfp_mount_disk/img/stftpmd_en_7.png)